Frank Beaurepaire: Swimming career

 In 1911, after his long return by sea to Australia, he suffered his first defeat in three years and was forced to abandon the 440 yd freestyle event at the Australian Championships mid-race.
 Due to exhaustion, he took a break from competitive swimming to become a swimming instructor, earning 3 pounds 10 shillings (£3/10/-) a week with the Victorian Department of Education as a physical education instructor.

 He was barred from Olympic competition by the International Swimming Federation, which ruled him to be a professional, although he was not earning money for swimming.
 This ruled him out of the 1912 Summer Olympics in Stockholm, where the Australian 4 × 200 m freestyle relay team won gold.
 The decision to bar him was reversed in 1914.

 He joined the Australian Defence Force as an infantryman, but was invalided and joined the YMCA services, and served in Egypt, England and France before being hospitalized in 1917 with trench fever and gassing, and being returned to Australia.

 In February 1920, he won the Victorian championships, and soon after broke the 1000 m world record and qualified for the 1920 Summer Olympics in Antwerp.
 With swimming held in a near-freezing open-water canal, Beaurepaire abandoned the 400 m freestyle mid-race due to illness, but managed to claim a bronze in the 1500 m freestyle.
 He combined with William Herald, Ivan Stedman and Henry Hay to claim the silver medal in the 4 × 200 m freestyle relay, some 21 s behind the American squad.

 His sister Lily also competed as part of the swimming and diving team, becoming the first brother-sister combination to represent Australia at the Summer Olympics.

 Back in Australia and later in Hawaii that year, he broke the 1000 yd and one mile (1.6 km) records, and twice broke the 1000 m and 1500 m records.
 He was named as the captain of the swimming team for the 1924 Summer Olympics in Paris.
 He was eliminated in the heats of the 400 m freestyle, but at the age of 34 he claimed bronze in the 1500 m freestyle, behind fellow Australian Boy Charlton and Sweden's Arne Borg.
 He won a silver medal in the 4 × 200 m freestyle relay alongside Charlton, Ernest Henry and Moss Christie.

-His last competitive appearance was his victory at Kew, Victoria in the State Championships in March 1928, which he won at 37 years of age.
+His last competitive appearance was his victory at Kew in the State Championships in March 1928, which he won at 37 years of age.
 In all he set 15 world records over a span of 13 years, winning 79 Victorian titles, 11 British titles and a record 34 Australian titles.
 It was not until 2000 that Susie O'Neill broke his Australian record.

 He attended the 1932 Summer Olympics as a swimming official and judge.
+In 2025, he was inducted into Swimming Australia Hall of Fame.